 The Sonar is Orca’s best-selling mid range suit.
+It is highly versatile and for the majority of triathletes is probably the best choice in Orca’s lineup.
 It’s a great “value” suit – moderately priced but jam packed with features – many of which were on Orca’s top-of-the-line wetsuits just a year or two ago.

 The Orca Fullsleeve Sonar triathlon wetsuit features 2mm SCS-coated Yamamoto #39 neoprene construction for the majority of panels.
 Yamamoto#39 has been the benchmark neoprene on high end performance wetsuits for years.
 It’s only just now being replaced by the newer (and extra stretchy) Yamamoto #40 on premium suits.
-This is actually good news if you’re in the market for a mid range wetsuit since it’s now more affordable than ever to get into race-proven Yamamoto #39 rubber.
+This is actually good news if you’re in the market for a mid range wetsuit since it’s now more affordable than ever to get into race-proven Yamamoto 39 cell material.

 Orca has also revamped the neckline with a sleeker, lower profile collar that lays flat and reduces chafing.
 The Sonar is available in both Men’s and Women’s sizes.
 It’s also available in both full sleeve and sleeveless models.

 Considering you will likely spend around $400, it might not seem like a bargain, but the Sonar is a good value and a strong wetsuit overall.
 When you compare it to suits in the $600 to $700 range, you get highly comparable features, only with less exaggerated paneling that will result in a very minor reduction in buoyancy and speed.
 If you area in the market for the Sonar, you may want to compare it against the Blue Seventy Reaction, another of our favorites at this price point.